01 of 15

-While this part of the country harbors much of the nation's early history, it also strikingly modern and features the country's biggest and most bustling cities.
-New York City, one of the most visited cities in the world, is the financial and cultural capital of the USA.
-Meanwhile, Washington, DC, the capital city of the United States, is more than just the seat of government, but a young, vibrant town booming with new restaurants, bars, and activities for every type of traveler.
+While this part of the country harbors much of the nation's early history, it is also strikingly modern and features the country's biggest and most bustling cities.
+New York City, one of the most visited cities in the world, is the financial and cultural capital of the country; meanwhile, Washington, DC, the capital city of the United States, is more than just the seat of government, but a young, vibrant town booming with new restaurants, bars, and activities for every type of traveler.

-In comparison to the popular destinations in... the western USA, the destinations of the East are relatively near one another, making it possible to visit them all over a two-week visit.
+In comparison to the popular... destinations in the western USA, the destinations of the East are relatively near one another, making it possible to visit them all over a two-week vacation.
 But note that each area, particularly New York City and New England, are ideal as stand-alone itineraries.
 Use the information in this list to learn which place best suits your travel interests.
-Here are the jaw-dropping must-see places on the East Coast.Continue to 2 of 5 below.
+Here are the jaw-dropping must-see places on the East Coast.Continue to 2 of 15 below.

 There have been songs written about and countless movies made in the City That Never Sleeps: New York, New York.
 The Big Apple is one of the most popular tourist destinations in the world, let alone in the USA.
 And that's because New York has everything: landmarks, Broadway shows, five-star restaurants, luxury and boutique shopping, fabulous people-watching opportunities, and much more.